KStockton/URL-Shortner/README.md

 ## Introduction

-The Url Shortner is a simple web application that provides a delightful waffle-themed experience.
-Whether you're a waffle lover or just looking for a fun and interactive web app, Probable Waffle has something for you.
+The URL Shortener is a simple web application that provides a delightful experience.
+Whether you're a fan or just looking for a fun and interactive web app, the URL Shortener has something for you.

 ## Getting Started

-To get started with the Url Shortner App, follow these steps:
+To get started with the U SRLhortner App, follow these steps:

 ### Clone the Repository